spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 ### Settings

-In the **Settings** section you can select advanced configurations about the management of the instances, such as when to patch the OS, enable security scans, manage backups, add role-based access control (RBAC), enable virtual clusters.
+In the **Settings** section you can select advanced configurations about the management of the instances, such as when to patch the OS, enable security scans, manage backups, add role-based access control (RBAC), or enable virtual clusters.

 For the purpose of this tutorial, you can use the default settings configuration.